2beast101/producer-consumer/README.md

 This process works even if the producer is faster than the consumer, and if the consumer is faster than the producer.

-Compiling the program: clang++ -pthread producer-consumer.cpp -o producer-consumer
+Compiling the program:
+clang++ -pthread producer.cpp -o producer clang++ -pthread consumer.cpp -o consumer

-Running the program: ./producer-consumer
+Running the program: ./producer & ./consumer &

 Output: ![Screenshot 2023-04-06 173021](https://user-images.githubusercontent.com/15059428/230498063-88e8f3f9-26be-4710-a0d7-adc1c3938671.png)